stefanieversace/stefanieversace/README.md

 - Threat Intelligence
 - Cybersecurity Analysis

-📍 Open to roles in New York
+📍 Open to roles in Sydney, Australia